 Pertti Jalava (b.
-1960 in Turku , Finland) has composed numerous works for various chamber ensembles and orchestra, among them five symphonies, a flute concerto and a double concerto for piano and flute.
-He has also written a considerable volume of music for big band and his jazz ensemble, in which he playes drums and keyboards.
+1960 in Turku, Finland) has composed numerous works for various chamber ensembles and orchestra, among them five symphonies, several orchestral concertos (Two Pianos, Double Bass, Viola, Flute, Flute and Piano, Flute and Percussion).
+He has also written a considerable volume of music for big band and his jazz ensemble, in which he plays drums and keyboards.

 Though stylistically he keeps his two main genres (jazz / chamber and orchestral music) separate, without engaging in crossover, he does allow influences to travel between the two and they have many features in common: the important role assigned to rhythm and melody, polyphony, picturesque narrative and richness of event.